Perhaps no piece of literature is quoted more often than The Art of War book by Sun Tzu.

 This chapter focuses on organization and structure.
 A pyramid of command must be established.

-Specifically referenced, “normal” forces requiring less energy and “extraordinary” forces requiring more energy.
+Specifically referenced, are “normal” forces requiring less energy and “extraordinary” forces requiring more energy.
 The alignment and cyclical attacks hopefully confuse the enemy.
 Believing that “normal” energy is extraordinary and “extraordinary is normal.

 Referencing the five notes of music and how the primary colors can create an infinite amount of colors.
 This construction allows an organized group to be basic in structure but adaptable to an infinite amount of configuration.